-In order to assist the Department of Music with the rising cost of maintaining College-owned instruments, a fee of $80.00 per semester is charged for instruments checked out to students for use in the Early Music Ensemble, guitar class, and various brass/string/woodwind lessons and ensembles.
-The total Instrument Maintenance Fee collected from any one individual per academic year will not exceed $160.00.
+In order to assist the Department of Music with the rising cost of maintaining College-owned instruments, a fee of $90.00 per semester is charged for instruments checked out to students for use various brass/string/woodwind lessons and ensembles.
+The total Instrument Maintenance Fee collected from any one individual per academic year will not exceed $540.00.
 Instruments may be checked out to more than one person at a time (classical guitars, for instance), but each individual will be assessed the fee to help maintain the collection of College-owned instruments.

-Music students who request to use a College-owned instrument for the summer will also be charged a $80.00 fee.
-Larger instruments (such as harps) are charged a higher fee for summer rental.
+Music students who request to use a College-owned instrument for the summer will also be charged a $90.00 fee.
+Harps are charged a higher fee for summer rental ($100).
 Limited instruments are available during the summer months, as this is when most repair and maintenance takes place.

 Keys are also available for use of certain practice spaces and classrooms containing grand pianos, pipe organs, and harpsichords.
 A signed permission note from the applied instructor is required to secure a key.
 Students checking out a room key will need to sign a form agreeing to return the key.
 If it is not returned at the appropriate time, the student's account will be charged $100 for the loss of the key.

 All regular rehearsals, sectionals, meetings, etc., should be scheduled ahead to time to avoid conflicts.
 The schedule posted by each classroom or studio door will list the regularly scheduled events for each space.
-One-time additions to that schedule should be arranged through appropriate offices.
-The Music Room Scheduler is used for scheduling classrooms, rehearsal rooms, and practice rooms used for teaching.
-Faculty will have access to enter individual events – students will have access to view the schedules online.
-Al Behrends approves any event in the Björling Recital Hall, and Carol Ann Jutting approves events for the Organ Studio (103).
+One-time additions to that schedule should be arranged through appropriate offices or by making your request via the online scheduler.
+Al Behrends approves any event in the Björling Recital Hall, and Cinde Wiebusch approves events for all other classrooms and studios.
 Weekly room schedules will be posted on Monday mornings.

 Björling Recital Hall